You are here

 Award areas: Mathematics, natural sciences and engineering.
 Up to $15,000 to cover tuition, fees, books, room and board.

-Campus Deadline: A completed application and all letters of recommendation must be submitted to the Student Fellowship Program Director by October 5, 2012.
+Campus Deadline: A completed application and all letters of recommendation must be submitted to the Student Fellowship Program Director by early October (for the following year’s award).
 A campus nomination is required.

 Purpose: The Morris K. Udall Foundation is dedicated to educating a new generation of Americans to preserve and protect their national heritage through studies in the environment and Native American health and tribal public policy.
 The Udall Foundation is also committed to promoting the principles and practices of environmental conflict resolution.